We all know we should be having safe sex, but what exactly does that mean – and what should you do if things don’t go according to plan.

 When looking at contraception, there are many options available.
 From condoms and the pill, to the contraceptive implant or an IUD, it’s best to consider which option is right for you and what you need from contraception.
 Remember, the only way to protect yourself against sexually transmitted infections (STIs) is to use a condom every time you have sex; the other methods of contraception available are to prevent unwanted pregnancies and will not protect you against STIs.

-If you had any sex education at school, chances are you were taught about condoms.
+If you had any sex education, chances are you were taught about condoms.
 But, as a reminder, they are the only type of contraception that can both protect against STIs and help prevent pregnancy.
 You can get male and female condoms, depending on your preference.
 Male condoms are usually made from very thin latex, polyisoprene or polyurethane.

 We have a range of condoms available online or instore.
 If you’re going out, and there’s a possibility you might be having sex it’s always best to have a condom with you.
 That way you know you’ll be protected from STIs.